Samperfect/go-ds-s3/README.md

 **NOTE:** Plugins only work on Linux and MacOS at the moment.
 You can track the progress of this issue here: https://github.com/golang/go/issues/19282

-## Building and Installing

-You must build the plugin with the _exact_ version of go used to build the go-ipfs binary you will use it with.
-You can find the go version for go-ipfs builds from dist.ipfs.io in the build-info file, e.g. https://dist.ipfs.io/go-ipfs/v0.4.22/build-info or by running `ipfs version --all`.

-In addition to needing the exact version of go, you need to build the correct version of this plugin.

-- To build against a released version of go-ipfs, checkout the `release/v$VERSION` branch and build.
-- To build against a custom (local) build of go-ipfs, run `make IPFS_VERSION=/path/to/go-ipfs/source`.

-You can then install it into your local IPFS repo by running `make install`.

 ## Bundling

 As go plugins can be finicky to correctly compile and install, you may want to consider bundling this plugin and re-building go-ipfs.
 If you do it this way, you won't need to install the `.so` file in your local repo, i.e following the above Building and Installing section, and you won't need to worry about getting all the versions to match up.